Today we will tell you how to photograph water splashes. See what’s behind successful water splash photography.

 Using the Time Machine is simple.
 Just set the following parameters:

 When all settings are adjusted, activate the shutter button.
 This opens the shutter on your camera, drops the preset number of drops successively, lights the flashes, and then closes the shutter.
+Be sure to use the right splash photography setup.

 It’s best to have your exposure set to 0.05 seconds to allow some time for the process.
 It’s the flash speed that freezes the motion.
 So the flashes should fire at around 1/20000–1/30000 of a second.
 Make sure you don’t have any other source of light except the flashes.
 This will prevent ambient light and make the drop of water clearer.